vectordotdev/vector/website/content/en/highlights/2023-10-30-secrets-in-disk-buffers.md

 There are two main scenarios where a configuration might now start storing secrets in disk buffers:

-- using a source component which has the ability to store secrets
+- When you are using a source component which has the ability to store secrets
-- using `remap` and adding secrets directly to events
+- When you are using `remap` and adding secrets directly to events

 ### Source components that can store secrets

-Some source components will store secrets (specifically, API keys) on an event in order to facilitate Vector acting similarly to a proxy, using as much of the original request/event data as possible.
+Some source components store secrets (specifically, API keys) on an event in order to facilitate Vector acting similarly to a proxy, using as much of the original request/event data as possible.
 Only two sources currently provide such behavior: